Opinion: The next Census could reveal a very different America - KESQ

 Although this approach must be done correctly to fully account for our racial and ethnic diversity, with this new path forward, we now have the opportunity for a better way to collect data on Latinos.

 Arturo Vargas is the Chief Executive Officer of the National Association of Latino Elected and Appointed Officials (NALEO) Educational Fund, a national non-profit, non-partisan organization working to promote the full participation of Latinos in civic life — and the CEO of NALEO, a national membership organization of Latino policymakers and their supporters.
-He’s a member of the 2030 Census Advisory Committee.
+He’s the chair of the 2030 Census Advisory Committee.

 Tanya Katerí Hernández: For Latinos, race and ethnicity are not the same thing